mkilicarslan/portfolio-flask/README.md

 ## portfolio-flask

-I have developed a portfolio web app using Python, Flask and an HTML template.
-You can view the deployed version [here](http://mkilicarslan.pythonanywhere.com) Contact page inputs are stored in database.csv file.
+I have developed a portfolio web app using Python/Flask and deployed to Google Cloud Platform.
+You can view the deployed version at [mkilicarslan.com](https://mkilicarslan.com).

 ### Roadmap